Haykhovhannisyan1/Train_Testing/README.md

 ## How It Works

-Layerswap V8 introduces PreHTLC (Pre-Hashed Time Lock Contract), an improved version of HTLC that addresses key limitations:
+Train introduces, an improved version of HTLC that addresses key limitations:

 1. User creates a PreHTLC, committing funds for the selected LP
 2. LP detects the transaction, generates a Secret, and creates an HTLC on the destination chain